-After 18 years as MONO’s drummer, Yasunori Takada abruptly left the band in December for personal reasons.
-Since then, MONO has portrayed itself as a three-member band.
+After 18 years as MONO’s drummer, Yasunori Takada abruptly left the band in December 2017 for personal reasons.
+Following his departure, MONO portrayed itself as a three-member band.
 However, anyone who’s familiar with MONO knows that most of their music cannot be played without drums.
 It was only a matter of time before MONO became a four-member band again.

 The skill and experience of Takada, however, would not be easy to replace.
 Not only would MONO’s new drummer need to be skilled and ready for the band’s demanding schedule.
 But he would also need to connect with Taka, Yoda and Tamaki at a deep level.
 That process will take time.
 But it looks like MONO has found a drummer with whom they’re willing to begin that process.
 He is Dahm Majuri Cipolla, an American.